Skip to main contentSkip to navigation

 Published March 8, 2026

 Data recovery marketing frequently references "Class 100 cleanrooms" or "ISO 5 certified cleanrooms" as evidence of technical capability.
 This conflates two different things: the actual requirement (particle-free air at the work surface during HDD disassembly) and the most expensive way to achieve it (a full cleanroom).
-Understanding the ISO classification system, filtration technology, and what hard drive internals actually require clarifies why clean benches are the appropriate tool for data recovery and why SSDs never need either.
+Understanding the ISO classification system, filtration technology, and what hard drive data recovery actually requires inside the drive clarifies why clean benches are the appropriate tool and why SSDs never need either.

 ISO 14644-1:2015 defines air cleanliness classes by the maximum number of particles per cubic meter at specified particle sizes.
 Lower class numbers mean cleaner air.
 The standard replaced FED-STD-209E in 2001 and uses metric units (particles per cubic meter) rather than the imperial system (particles per cubic foot) of the older standard.